bellaboulais/365-lab7/README.md

 'python3 lab7.py'

 ## Known bugs / deficiences
-Some unusual revenue totals with reservations spanning multiple years (FR5) New reservations on same day as another checkout not allowed (FR2)
+New reservations on same day as another checkout not allowed (FR2) Entering one date for the date range returns all reservations (FR4) Some unusual revenue totals with reservations spanning multiple years (FR5)